saiaravind19/Eyantra_covidate/README.md

 ■	Respiration Rate (when a person is on ventilator).
 4.Our idea integrates the sensors used in monitoring these parameters with a microcontroller and enable the doctor to monitor the data remotely from any place.
 5.If any one of the body parameters is normal, then we can tell that the patient is not well, so we have a notifying system which helps the doctor in identify the patients and take care accordingly.
 6.Maintain a record of all the body parameters without any human interference is another advantage in our idea.
+7.Our idea is can be implemented in hospitals in case server is offline and from any remote place if server is online and the app should be build accourdingly.
+8. The admin access to the app is given only to a person for security purpose anly that person can add and remove the patient accordingly.
 **Hardware and software Requirements:**
 1.We require sensors which are accurate in monitoring an individual body parameter as these sensors are generally used in the ICUs we have to know how use them for our purpose.
 2.We require a microcontroller which has enough number of digital and analog pins with Wi-Fi capability here for demonstration we used NodeMCU.